Awning Windows and Hopper Windows

 If you can't find answers just contact us

-We recommend partnering with a window company that manufactures their own energy efficient products, has a proven reputation for quality products and customer service, and provides a comprehensive warranty on every product they sell – including installation and labor.
+In order to buy an awning or hopper window, we recommend partnering with a professional window company that manufactures their own energy efficient products, has a proven reputation for quality products and customer service, and provides a comprehensive warranty on every product they sell – including installation and labor.

 It also makes sense to work with a company that manufactures their products locally, which saves a significant amount on shipping charges.
 At Thompson Creek, we are accountable for the entire process from window design through installation.
 Additionally, we participate in the National Fenestration Rating Council (NFRC) certification and labeling process, as well as the ENERGY STAR® program.

-There is no set rate to determine the cost of your new replacement windows.
+What is the cost of replacement awning & hopper windows?
+There is no set rate to determine the cost of your replacement hopper or awning windows.
 We recommend requesting a free no obligation quote, which includes a consultation with one of our experts.
 At the end of that consultation, you will receive a written proposal with the finished price and any available financing options.

 Low-emissivity, or low-e glass, is a very thin coat of material that reflects heat away from the window’s surface, keeping heat out in the summer and inside in the winter.
 Low-e glass is the most cost-effective way to increase the efficiency of your windows.
 It can also help reduce the amount of ultraviolet radiation entering your home, reducing discoloration or fading to your furniture and carpet.